 Arbitration award arising from fire damage claim after a contested appraisal process.

 Jury trial verdict in U.S. District court arising out of defendant’s theft of proceeds from the sale of a hotel in which plaintiff had a 50% interest.
-The jury verdict includes $2.5 million in punitive damages Rubinstein vs. Keshet Inter Vivos Trust, et al., United States District Court, Southern District of Florida Case No. 0:17-cv-61019-KMW.
+The jury awarded $1.5 million in compensatory, and $2.5 million in punitive damages, but reduced the award by $500,000 due to plaintiff’s alleged failure to mitigate damages.
+Rubinstein vs. Keshet Inter Vivos Trust, et al., United States District Court, Southern District of Florida Case No. 0:17-cv-61019-KMW.
+On appeal, the $500,000 reduction was reinstated.
+Rubinstein vs. Yehuda, 38 F.4th 982 (11th Cir.
+2022).

 Settlement for insured after insurance company failed to pay full arbitration award in favor of insured, resulting in a lawsuit for bad faith.